Gi60s/openapi-enforcer/docs-src/guide/index.md

 toc: false
 ---

-Check out the [Open API Enforcer CLI](https://www.npmjs.com/package/openapi-enforcer-cli) if you want to build a new API from scratch using your Open API document as the spec.
+Check out the [OpenAPI Enforcer CLI](https://www.npmjs.com/package/openapi-enforcer-cli) if you want to build a new API from scratch using your OpenAPI document as the spec.

 ## Install